 If you integrate your SurveyMonkey account with HubSpot CRM and enable syncing, HubSpot will integrate all existing data in your CRM with any new respondent data, so that your team can use your insights for every customer interaction moving forward.
 (You can also do this with customer satisfaction surveys.)

 Part of your job is to monitor your company’s level of customer satisfaction so you can work with other teams to address shortcomings and come up with campaigns and promotions that improve your image.
 You can also measure how loyal customers are to your company by finding out your Net Promoter® Score (NPS).

-NPS is a standard that companies around the world use to understand how customers rate them on the following question: How likely is it that you would recommend this company to a friend or colleague?
-Once you’ve got your NPS, you can see if customers are helping (or harming) your brand.
+NPS is a standard companies around the world use to understand how customers rate them on the following question: How likely is it that you would recommend this company to a friend or colleague?
+Once you’ve got your NPS, you can see if customers are helping (or hurting) your brand.
 And you can even benchmark your NPS against your biggest competitors.

 You may be surprised to see who you’re competing with.
 Use a marketing research survey to understand who your competitors are and why you may be losing business and market share to them.
 Use a brand awareness survey to see if you (or your competitors) come to people’s minds when they want to purchase a product or service in your industry.

-NPS®, Net Promoter® and Net Promoter® Score are registered trademarks of Satmetrix Systems, Inc., Bain & Company and Fred Reichheld.
+NPS®, Net Promoter® & Net Promoter® Score are registered trademarks of Satmetrix Systems, Inc., Bain & Company and Fred Reichheld.